4067a198/4067a198/README.md

 - 👋 Hi, I’m NDS.
+I’m interested in troubleshooting connectivity issues and C++ networking programing.
-- 👀 I’m interested in troubleshooting connectivity issues and C++ networking programing.
+- 👀 Location: Singapore
-- 📫 How to reach me: 4067a198@gmail.com
+- 👀 Contact: 4067a198@gmail.com

 <!---
 4067a198/4067a198 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.